-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS transportation facilities along Long Street, Nye Lane, Roop Street north of Winnie Lane, and on Silver Oak Drive east of N. Carson Street.
-These improvements were funded with Federal Transit funds, Federal Highway Funds, Federal Housing and Urban Development Funds, and RTC Funds.
-11.2a-Conduct periodic updates to the City's transportation model based on future development projections to ensure the feasibility of development patterns portrayed on the Land Use Map. <input checked="" type="radio"/> Planning, Transportation The transportation model was updated in 2011 to the horizon year of 2035.
-Additional travel model enhancements were undertaken in 2012 and completed in 2013.
-Further enhancements are included in the 2013/14 CAMPO planning work program.
-11.2b-Coordinate the review of development proposals with local transit providers and the Regional Transportation Commission as appropriate to respond to existing/planned transit service. <input checked="" type="radio"/> Planning, Transportation Ongoing - Through the Major Project Review (MPR) process or other review processes, proposed developments are reviewed for transportation considerations by RTC staff.
-11.2c-Seek opportunities to enhance the City's north/south arterial and collector street network in conjunction with future development (as consistent with the Transportation Plan) to improve connectivity and support broader transit service. <input checked="" type="radio"/> Planning, Transportation Ongoing -City staff working with NDOT staff towards the completion of the Carson City Freeway.
-Phase 2B-2 was initiated in 2013 and will be complete in early 2014.
-11.2d-Establish design and access standards for development occurring along major gateway corridors in order to preserve their functional integrity, capacity, safety and appearance. <input checked="" type="radio"/> Transportation Freeway landscaping enhancements to be completed with Phase 2B-3 under design.
-City staff working closely with NDOT staff on that design effort.
-Ongoing - Public Works Transportation staff working with NDOT and neighboring counties on US 395 and US 50 corridor efforts.
-12.1a-Provide multi-use paths where necessary as identified on the Unified Pathways Master Plan map. <input checked="" type="radio"/> Planning, Parks & Recreation, Transportation Construction of bike lanes and sidewalks on East Fifth Street to be complete by late 2013.
-Ongoing - Public Works Transportation staff coordinates with Parks and Recreation staff to develop and propose projects and to seek funding.
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 11.2a-Conduct periodic updates to the City's transportation model based on future development projections to ensure the feasibility of development patterns portrayed on the Land Use Map. <input type="radio"/> Planning, Transportation 11.2b-Coordinate the review of development proposals with local transit providers and the Regional Transportation Commission as appropriate to respond to existing/planned transit service. <input type="radio"/> Planning, Transportation Ongoing - Through the Major Project Review (MPR) process or other review processes, proposed developments are reviewed for transportation considerations by RTC staff.
+11.2c-Seek opportunities to enhance the City's north/south arterial and collector street network in conjunction with future development (as consistent with the Transportation Plan) to improve connectivity and support broader transit service. <input type="radio"/> Planning, Transportation 11.2d-Establish design and access standards for development occurring along major gateway corridors in order to preserve their functional integrity, capacity, safety and appearance. <input type="radio"/> Transportation 12.1a-Provide multi-use paths where necessary as identified on the Unified Pathways Master Plan map. <input type="radio"/> Planning, Parks & Recreation, Transportation .
+12.1b-Implement the Unified Pathways Master Plan as adopted to promote the shared use of pathway corridors and increased access for persons with disabilities. <input type="radio"/> Planning, Parks & Recreation, Transportation 12.1c-Continue to require future development to construct on-site sidewalks and connections to adjacent pedestrian systems as needed and coordinate the dedication of R.O.W. for planned pathway connections at the time of development. <input type="radio"/> Planning, Engineering Ongoing - Public Works staff reviews all development proposals to ensure appropriate facilities are included with new development.